sonos/torch-to-nnef/docs/tutos/13_multimodal.md

 )
 ```

-!!! warning "Memory"

-    The exporter runs in `f32`: `bfloat16` cannot round-trip through the NNEF
-    representation yet and CPU `float16` hits layer-norm/attention issues, so
-    `f32` is the only reliably exportable dtype today. `f32` on a multi-billion
+!!! tip "Choosing a dtype"

+    Export defaults to `f32`, which is exact and the safest choice for small
+    models.
+Pass `-dt f16` (`float16`) to halve the weight footprint -- it is a
+    **verified** path for the whole pipeline (encoder *and* decoder).

+    In `f16` the exporter automatically routes every attention to SDPA and keeps
+    normalization, attention and matmul accumulation in `f32` (fp16 towers and
+    decoders otherwise overflow in their eager attention), then checks against
+    `tract` at its loosest tolerance.
+Both the torch reference (CPU SDPA upcasts
+    internally) and the exported graph then agree, so a `-dt f16` export passes
+    `check_io` end to end with no extra flags.

+    `bfloat16` is not exportable yet (the numpy-backed NNEF tensor layer has no
+    `bfloat16`); use `f16` or `f32`.

-    parameter model is heavy, and `check_io` roughly doubles peak RAM (the
+    Memory: `check_io` roughly doubles peak RAM (the torch model stays resident
-    torch model stays resident while the tract subprocess loads the graph).
-For
+    while the `tract` subprocess loads the graph), so a multi-billion parameter
-    a large model pass `--no-verify` to skip the tract check, or export on a
+    `f32` model is heavy.
+Prefer `-dt f16`, pass `--no-verify`, or export on a
     larger-RAM host.

 ## Output layout